 What Is Driving While Intoxicated (DWI)?

 DWI, or Driving While Intoxicated, is a legal offense in Texas defined under the Texas Penal Code 49.04.
 It occurs when an individual operates a motor vehicle in a public place while impaired by alcohol or drugs to the extent that their normal faculties are impaired.
 This can manifest as slurred speech, impaired coordination, or slowed reaction times.
 DWI is a serious charge, carrying penalties that may include fines, license suspension, and even imprisonment.
+DWI charges that involve a motor vehicle crash could include additional civil damages on top of criminal charges – both need to be handled by an experienced attorney.

-The Two Conditions of DWI
+The Two Conditions of DWI in Texas

 Alcohol Concentration

 A person is considered intoxicated if their BAC (blood alcohol concentration) level exceeds the legal limit of 0.08%.
 This limit may be even lower for certain individuals, such as commercial drivers or those under the legal drinking age of 21.
 Law enforcement typically uses breathalyzers or blood tests to measure BAC levels during DWI arrests.
 If the test results show a BAC above the legal limit, it can be used as evidence to support the DWI charge.
-Consult our drunk driving defense firm in San Antonio to learn more.
+Consult our drunk driving defense attorneys in San Antonio to learn more.

 Loss of Normal Faculties